MW55/Natrix/README.md

 ### MultiQC
 MultiQC aggregates the FastQC reports for a given set of FASTQ files into a single report, allowing reviews of all FASTQ files at once.
-PRINSEQ is used to filter out sequences with an average quality score below the threshold that can be defined in the configuration file of the workflow.
+PRINSEQ is used to filter out sequences with an average quality score below the threshold that can be defined in the configuration file of the pipeline.

 ## Read assembly
 ### Define primer